VazkiiMods/.github/profile/README.md

 ## Signing
 In the near future, releases of our mods will start to be accompanied by `.asc` PGP signature files.
-These signatures will be signed by a key with ID `C55FFFF9E4E4C0C09AB04B7C704178B3439DADC3`.
-See the [security page](security/README.md) for details about how to verify that a JAR came from Violet Moon.
+These signatures will be created by a key with fingerprint `C55FFFF9E4E4C0C09AB04B7C704178B3439DADC3`.
+See the [security page](../security/README.md) for details about how to verify that a JAR came from Violet Moon.